20jam/php-oop/readme.md

 ## Objects

+### What can be seen as an object?

+When you look at a person, you see the person as an object.
+And an object is defined by two components: attributes (properties) and behaviors (methods).
+A person has attributes, such as eye color, age, height, and so on.
+A person also has behaviors, such as walking, talking, breathing, and so a.
+In its basic definition, an object is an entity that contains both data and behavior.

+### What can be seen as an object?

 Objects are instance of a class.
 A class holds the methods and properties that are shared by all of the objects that are created from it. a User instance can be create from a User class.
 Although objects share the same code, the can behave differently because they can have different values assigned to them.

 [See cheatsheet](./cheatsheets/class.php)